ibm-cloud-docs/resiliency/bcdr-approaches.md

 {: caption="Backup and replication strategy by storage type" caption-side="top"}

-For critical container-based applications, Portworx Asynchronous DR is the recommended approach for persistent storage.
+For critical container-based applications, Portworx Asynchronous DR is the recommended approach for persistent storage since this provides the simplest means to replicate data to a second site and potentially the shortest recovery time.

-Other backups are at the control plane level and the application level.

 IBM Cloud takes care of backups at the control plane level – this is essentially a backup of the etcd database in the master cluster, which contains configuration information.

-To backup applications, users need to use the ‘backup’ custom resource within OpenShift.
-IKS users need to bring their own solution such as Kasten or use Portworx
+To backup applications that have been deployed, use the ‘backup’ custom resource within OpenShift.
+IKS users need to bring their own backup solution such as Kasten or use Portworx.

 ### IBM Cloud Databases
 {: #ICD}